LAW WITH GOVERNMENT AND POLITICS

 For Law modules, each single taught module consists of face-to-face tuition in 11 large groups and 11 x two-hour face-to-face sessions in small-group workshops.

 Of the six optional modules over Years 2 and 3 one must be a law option and at least four must be Government and Politics modules.
-Students studying at campuses offering The University of Law Business School courses may be able to choose from some Business options as well.
+Students studying at campuses who are also offering Law with Criminology, Law with Criminal Justice, Law with Legal Innovation and Technology and Business School courses, may be able to choose options from those programmes as well.

 |Optional Foundation Year||Year 1||Year 2||Year 3|